 Getting the virus as an adult is riskier than getting it as a child.
 Also, the risks of varicella during pregnancy is higher if you suffer from lung conditions like emphysema or bronchitis.

 - You can develop a secondary condition known as varicella pneumonia, and this can be life-threatening.
 The risk of developing this condition is higher in the case of smokers, especially if you get the virus during your third trimester.

 - Meningitis that leads to the inflammation of brain could be one of the effects of varicella on pregnancy.

 - Hepatitis or inflammation of liver is yet another potential risk for the mother.

 Risks for Unborn Baby

 Complications affecting the unborn baby depend on the duration you have been pregnant.
 Let’s look at the risks involved:

 - If you contract the virus before 28 weeks of pregnancy, there is a small risk of your baby developing foetal varicella syndrome.
-This can damage the baby’s skin, arm, brain, eyes, and affect their bowel movements.
+This can damage the baby’s skin, limbs, brain, eyes, and bowel movements.

 - If you get the virus between 28 and 36 weeks of pregnancy, the virus is going to stay inside the baby’s body and but not do any harm.
-However, the virus can become active once the baby is born or during their first year and cause shingles.
-In shingles, the chickenpox virus gets reactivated causing red and painful rashes.
+However, the virus can become active once the baby is born or during his first year, and cause shingles.
+In shingles, the chickenpox virus gets reactivated, causing red and painful rashes.